 While still beautiful, this year’s festival did not have many new gardens and not a single new topiary.
 The gardening programs were also missed, and so was the fact that there was no Festival Center.
 Hopefully the 2019 edition will come back with lots of new exhibits and gardening seminars.
 The Epcot International Flower and Garden Festival runs now through May 28th.
 If you enjoyed this post, sign up for our newsletter here.

 For in-depth information on all there is to do year-round at Walt Disney World, check out The Unofficial Guide to Walt Disney World with Kids by Bob Sehlinger and Liliane Opsomer, with Len Testa.
-If you enjoyed this post, sign up for our newsletter here.
+This article was also posted on the site of The Mouse for Less.